Jxzh2020/Object-Serialization/Report.md

 All the code of the mentioned way is in `src/dumped/include`.
 <font color="red">
-Due to three unavoid drawbacks, the above way is dumped:
+Due to three unavoidable drawbacks, the above way is dumped:
 1. The number of reflected member variants are limited due to the way I organized the macro.
 The upper boundray I set is 16, and once more is needed, I have to add the number list manually.
 2. Since the `FUN()` is a macro, it's processed way before run-time, even before compile time, because of which, a dynamic way of accessing is impossible, there is no way I can `demo.FUN(i)` where `i` is a number in run-time.
 3. The macro actually defines some member funcitons in the struct that user defined, which is hidden in the back stage.